 Art Yerian, Park Manager

-Watching the sunrise on the beach during sea turtle nesting season or any day takes my breath away and helps to reset my mind for the day.
-Going down the beach looking for new nest activity makes me feel like a child at Christmas not knowing what the next turn will reveal I have the pleasure of talking to all our visitors that walk the beach every morning and share my morning information with them too.
-I just love the smell of the ocean and the salt air.
+Watching the sunrise on the beach during sea turtle nesting season or any other day for that matter always has me catching my breath; it’s so stunning starting my day off in the best possible way.
+Going down the beach looking for new nest activity fills me with anticipation not knowing what the next turn will reveal.
+In addition, I have the pleasure of talking to our visitors who walk the beach every morning and I share my morning information with them too.
+I love the smell of the ocean and the salt air.
 There are days that I have to pinch myself to make sure this is not a dream, I am so blessed to be a part of this.

-Next stop the lighthouse and keepers Cottage give me the opportunity to talk with our park visitors.
-There is just so much history there that I just love sharing some of the stories and events that have taken place over the years.
-Not everyone knows that the Lighthouse is the oldest historic structure in Miami-Dade and I am so proud to be the one that has been entrusted to take care of it.
+Next stop is the lighthouse keepers cottage.
+Going there gives me the opportunity to talk to more park visitors.
+There is so much history here, I love sharing the stories and events that have taken place over the years.
+Surprisingly, not everyone knows that the lighthouse is the oldest historic structure in Miami-Dade and I am very proud to be the one that has been entrusted to take care of it.

-As I travel throughout the park I will stop by the fishing piers and see what everyone is catching and listen to some fish stories they like to share (the one that got away).
-I have seen people catch a lot of different species of fish that sometimes I am not sure what type of fish it is so it’s a learning experience for me too.
-Stopping in at the harbor gives me a chance to talk to our boat campers, and I am always looking for ways we can improve any of our services that we offer.
+As I continue traveling the park I stop by the fishing piers and see what everyone is catching and listen to fish stories they like to share (like the one that got away).
+I have seen visitors catch so many different species of fish that sometimes even I am not sure what type of fish it is.
+Continuing on to the harbor gives me a chance to talk to our boat campers.
+I am always looking for ways we can improve any of our services that we offer.

-When time allows or when I have guests in town Boaters Grill has an awesome menu sure to please anyone not to mention the view.
-Both my wife and I love to stop in during the evenings and order some appetizers and then go sit and watch the sunset.
-The sunsets at the park are some of the most awesome ones you will ever see.
-So, if you see a line to get inside the park at 4:30 - 5 p.m. into the park and wonder why are all of these people coming so late?
-Well the word is out, go to area D in the park for the best sunsets you are ever going to see.
-I could watch it every night and I am sure that my friends would agree and have seen more than enough sunsets posted from me.
-The outdoors rejuvenates me and thanks to one person’s vision Mr. Baggs proves that you too can make a difference.
+When I have guests in town, we enjoy the Boaters Grill with an awesome menu and view that is sure to please everyone.
+My wife and I love to stop in during the evenings, order some appetizers, then watch the sunset.
+The sunsets at the park are some of the most spectacular sunsets you will see.
+So, if you wonder why there is a line to get inside the park between 4:30 and 5 p.m., it’s because the word is out!
+I suggest you go to area D in the park for the best sunsets you will ever see.
+I watch it almost every night and I am sure that my friends would agree they have seen more than enough sunset pictures posted by me.
+This special place rejuvenates me, and it’s all thanks to one person’s vision.
+I will always be grateful to Mr. Baggs.